nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 1. **Firestore Rules**: Ensure users can only access their own receipts
 2. **Secure Deletion**: Properly handle account and data deletion
 3. **Authentication**: Maintain secure auth flow in Settings section

+## Cloud Function Development and Deployment Strategy

+To manage changes to Cloud Functions effectively and avoid impacting the production environment, the following strategy is recommended:

+1.  **Local Development and Testing (Firebase Emulator Suite):**
+    *   Utilize the Firebase Emulator Suite for local development and testing of Cloud Functions ([Firebase Documentation](https://firebase.google.com/docs/functions/get-started#emulate_execution_of_your_functions)).
+    *   This allows you to run and debug your functions, including those triggered by Firestore, Authentication, and HTTP requests, on your local machine.
+    *   **Testing Prompts and Configuration:** If your functions fetch dynamic configurations (like prompts for AI services that dictate JSON structure, as managed by `config_helper.py`), you will also run the emulators for the services hosting this configuration (e.g., Firestore Emulator, Remote Config Emulator).
+        *   You will need to **seed these emulated services with the development/test versions of your prompts/configurations**.
+These test configurations should align with any local changes to your Pydantic models or other code that expects specific structures.
+        *   The Firebase SDKs used in your functions (and `config_helper.py`) will automatically connect to these emulated services when the emulators are active, ensuring your local tests use your local configurations.
+    *   Testing locally significantly reduces the risk of errors that could affect live data or incur costs.

+2.  **Dedicated Firebase Projects (Dev/Staging and Production):**
+    *   **Production Project:** Your current live Firebase project.
+    *   **Development/Staging Project:** Create a separate, new Firebase project dedicated to development and staging.
+This project will have its own isolated instances of Firestore, Cloud Functions, Authentication, etc.
+    *   Your Flutter application can be configured with different Firebase project configurations (e.g., using different `google-services.json` or Flutter build flavors) to target the dev/staging project during development and testing, and the production project for release builds.

+3.  **Development Workflow:**
+    *   Develop new functions or changes to existing functions in your local environment, testing thoroughly with the Emulator Suite.
+    *   Once locally tested, deploy the functions to your dedicated dev/staging Firebase project.
+    *   Conduct integration testing with your app pointing to this dev/staging environment.

+4.  **Promotion to Production:**
+    *   After successful testing in the dev/staging environment, deploy the same function code to your production Firebase project.
+    *   The Firebase CLI facilitates deployment to specific projects.
+You can use project aliases (`firebase use <project_alias>`) or specify the project ID directly during deployment (`firebase deploy --project <YOUR_PROJECT_ID> --only functions`).

+5.  **Version Control (Git):**
+    *   Maintain all your Cloud Function code in a Git repository.
+    *   Use branches for developing new features or fixes (e.g., `feature/new-receipt-processing`, `fix/user-auth-bug`).
+    *   Merge tested changes into a `develop` or `staging` branch for deployment to the dev/staging project.
+    *   Merge thoroughly tested and approved changes into a `main` or `production` branch before deploying to the production project.
+    *   **Consider versioning your prompt seed files or Remote Config templates alongside your function code if they are tightly coupled.**

+6.  **Environment Configuration for Functions:**
+    *   For any external API keys, service URLs, or other configuration values that differ between dev/staging and production, use Firebase's environment configuration for Functions (`functions.config()`).
+    *   Set configuration using the Firebase CLI: `firebase functions:config:set someservice.key="API_KEY_FOR_DEV" myparam="dev_value"`.
+    *   Access these in your functions via `functions.config().someservice.key`.
+    *   This avoids hardcoding sensitive or environment-specific values directly in your function code.
+Remember to set the appropriate config for each Firebase project.
+    *   **Distinction from Dynamic Prompts:** While `functions.config()` is excellent for secrets and stable environment-specific settings, dynamic prompts (especially those dictating evolving JSON structures tied to Pydantic models) are often better managed in Firestore or Remote Config.
+The key is that your *emulated* Firestore/Remote Config will hold the *development version* of these prompts, while your *deployed* dev/staging and production Firebase projects will hold their respective versions of the prompts.

+7.  **Managing Function Changes (Avoiding Impact on Existing Functions):**
+    *   **Non-Breaking Changes:** If a change is backward compatible, you can update the existing function.
+    *   **Breaking Changes:** If you need to introduce a breaking change to a function's trigger, request signature, or response structure:
+        *   Consider deploying the new logic as a *new* function (e.g., `myFunction_v2`) instead of modifying the existing one directly.
+        *   Update your client application to call the new function version.
+        *   The old function version can remain active to support older clients until they are deprecated.
+    *   This is particularly important for the `assign_people_to_items` function, as you wish to keep the current version live while the new data model is adopted by the app.

+This approach ensures that your production environment remains stable while allowing for iterative development and testing of Cloud Functions.

 ## UI Mockups